Skip to main content

 Talk to a Therapist

 Talking to a therapist is an opportunity to work through your thoughts and emotions with a licensed professional.
-A therapist can help you build emotional resiliency and learn coping skills through evidence-based behavioral therapies such as the following:
+A therapist can help you build emotional resilience and learn coping skills for triggers through evidence-based behavioral therapies such as the following:

 • Cognitive behavioral therapy (CBT)